These are in no particular order.

 If a "religion" is defined to be a system of ideas that contains

-unprovable statements, then Godel taught us that mathematics is not only
+unprovable statements, then Godel taught us that mathematics is not

 --John Barrow